 *According to the law, fishing is forbidden from October to March.

 An early rise this morning to go canoeing in the Mutum river to observe the sunrise and the beauty of wildlife at the break of dawn in the Pantanal jungle.
 Afterwards we return to the lodge have breakfast and check-out.
 Transfer to the Cuiabá airport in time for the domestic flight to the Iguassu falls.
 Check-in to your hotel and you´ll have the rest of the day free to relax.

 All good things must come to an end, and today you´ll have an included private transfer to the Iguassu international airport.
-You may book your international flight to Brazil into Rio de Janeiro and departing from Iguassu, if not we can add an extra domestic flight back to Rio de Janeiro on this day.
-If you have some time before your departure, feel free to do some independent exploring before heading to the airport.
-International flights can leave any time today.
+You may book your international flight to Brazil into Rio de Janeiro and depart from Iguassu, if not we can add an extra domestic flight back to Rio de Janeiro on this day.
+If you have some time before your departure, feel free to do some independent exploring before heading to the airport or if time permits we can add an extra activity.
+International flights can depart any time today.

 Splendor of Brazil is a nine day tour which includes a visit to a rain forest lodge walking around several sites, and the jungle tour will involve boat tours.
 Some light hiking will be done on this trip.

 On all Southern Crossings tours, you are met at the airport by one of our representatives (holding a Southern Crossings placard), who will accompany you to our joining hotel.
 No bargaining or being ripped off by airport taxis!